 Finalizing also has the additional effect of enabling the “public” scoreboard to be “Unfrozen” (see the section on Options in the chapter on Interactive Contest Configuration, as well as the chapter on the PC2 Scoreboard, for additional details on scoreboard “unfreezing”).

-The Report button on the Finalize screen can be used to view and save a copy of a “Finalization Report” for the contest; the View button can be used to view and save a copy of the results.tsv file after it has been generated
+The Report button on the Finalize screen can be used to view and save a copy of a “Finalization Report” for the contest; the View button can be used to view and save a copy of the results.tsv file after it has been generated.

 Exporting Contest Results